Voie Verte Cycling is a Wonderful Way to Explore Rural France

 The Voie Verte is a green way that can be found in several areas of France but it is the 117km in the southern Burgundy region that we love…

 These cycle paths (‘les pistes’) have as their foundation former railroad beds and haulage paths.
 They are paved, frequently shady and have little gradation.
-They provide a pleasurable and relaxing way to spend the day or part of the day as there are no cars to contend with.
+These paths provide a pleasurable and relaxing way to pass time as there are no cars to contend with.
+Additionally, we love them as a traffic-less means of getting from one village to another.

-Along the route you will find car parks, handicap access, toilets, seating and picnic areas, water, and bicycle (‘le velo’), tandem bike and skate (‘patin à roulettes’) rental.
+Along the route you will find car parks, handicap access, toilets, seating and picnic areas, and water.
+You will also discover bicycle (‘le velo’), tandem bike and skate (‘patin à roulettes’) rental.
 In addition, there is easy access to local villages and towns where bicycles can also be found at the Tourist Information Centers.

 Branching out from the green way in the Burgundy region are 24 additional routes that follow small roads.
 These routes have fewer than 1,000 vehicles per day and offer a great opportunity to enjoy local arts and crafts, culture and local life in the southern Burgundy region.
 Enjoy life – enjoy France while you cycle!